markdav-is/marks-wiki/_posts/2023-01-29-ticket-journal-method.md

 ---

 # Ticket Journal Method
-TJM is a way to quickly and easily track everything that comes at you so you don’t get overwhelmed and nothing get lost.
+TJM is a way to track quickly and easily everything that comes at you, so you don’t get overwhelmed, and nothing gets lost.
 Inspired by the analog [Bullet Journal Method](https://bulletjournal.com/) TJM is digital and works with any ticketing system that supports markdown or checklists.
 This how-to guide uses examples from Linear (not affiliated).

 # Make your journal